‘Big Bang Theory’s’ Johnny Galecki Still Has ‘High School Crush’ On ‘Roseanne’ Character

 While on a late-night talk show, Barr got into a brief confrontation with the host regarding her conservative point of view.

 It appears, though, that the fans love the new show.
-They love it enough for ABC to renew it for a second season a week after its premier, thanks to enormous ratings.
+They love it enough for ABC to renew it for a second season a week after its premiere, thanks to enormous ratings.

 According to IMDB.com, Galecki was nominated for a Young Artist Award for three years in a row, starting in 1993, with wins in 1994 and 1995, all for his work on Roseanne.
 He also won a TV Land Innovator Award (along with the rest of the Roseanne cast) in 2008.